rsdoiel/antenna/socal_north.md

 ---

-## At least 24 school districts are totally or partially closed as fires spread around LA County
+## LAUSD, other districts keep schools closed Thursday as fires spread

-date: 2025-01-08, updated: 2025-01-08, from: The LAist
+date: 2025-01-08, updated: 2025-01-09, from: The LAist

 There's no school, no activities, and no certainty about the rest of the week as multiple fires in the L.A. area spread.